 One of the best ways to develop research skills and stimulate your intellectual curiosity is to work as an undergraduate researcher during the summers of your college years.
 The National Science Foundation (NSF) has a very active and reputable Research Experience for Undergraduates (REU) program in which students get paid for performing research at a variety of universities across the U.S.

 The American Chemical Society IREU program provides the opportunity for undergraduates to pursue research at universities in Germany, Italy, Spain and the United Kingdom.
 Students work for 10 weeks and earn a stipend to help with living expenses.
 This program is also funded through the National Science Foundation.

-Westminster College's Professional Development Center has many internship opportunities available to our majors.
+Westminster College's Office of Professional Development & Community Engagement has many internship opportunities available to our majors.
 Visit their website or stop by the center to find an internship that suites your interests.